Haiti: Social infrastructures & capacity building for vetiver farmers

 Supporting a cooperative of vetiver growers and their families.

-Farmers in three villages near Les Cayes, South Haiti, have formed a cooperative to cultivate vetiver roots.
-We have supported this community for years through various initiatives.
+Farmers in three villages near Les Cayes in southern Haiti have formed a cooperative to cultivate vetiver roots.
+We have supported this community for several years through a range of initiatives.

 In 2017, we funded a project led by women to improve access to drinking water and sanitation.
-A hygiene facility with showers was inaugurated in May 2018, alongside a drinking water kiosk managed by the same group, which sells purified water at low prices and uses profits for maintenance.
+A hygiene facility with showers was inaugurated in May 2018, alongside a drinking water kiosk managed by the same group.
+The kiosk sells purified water at low cost, with profits used for maintenance.

 “The new water and sanitation facility in my village is of great importance to me.
 In my community we have been waiting for a project like this for a long time.”